Estimated reading time — 17 minutes

-I was twenty seven when I discovered the ancient mine-shaft that would inevitably change my life forever.
+I was twenty-seven when I discovered the ancient mine-shaft that would inevitably change my life forever.
 I had come to hear about it in a nearby town through a man who approached me while I was fueling up at a gas station.
 He made a comedic remark about the tools in the back of my truck and asked if I was out searching for mines to explore.
 Politely, I replied with a yes.

 It was then that he spun me an extremely interesting tale.
-He claimed to have discovered the entrance to an old mine a couple years ago while searching for rare rocks to display in a museum he owned.
+He claimed to have discovered the entrance to an old mine a couple of years ago while searching for rare rocks to display in a museum he owned.
 According to him, it was buried under a considerable amount of brush and foliage in a canyon down the road from the gas station.
 What really intrigued me, however, was his suggestion that the mine had never been explored or set foot in since the old gold rush days.

 Naturally, I was hesitant to believe him due to how unlikely it was that such a place would go undiscovered for so long; every mine I had ever set foot in had been picked clean by those looking for priceless relics to sell for exuberant amounts of money.
-Which never bothered me; the allure of ancient gold had no an effect on me.
-However, the thought of exploring a mine which had been completely untouched by anyone besides the miners who made it DID seem quite appealing to me.
+Which never bothered me; the allure of ancient gold had no effect on me.
+However, the thought of exploring a mine that had been completely untouched by anyone besides the miners who made it did seem quite appealing to me.

 I thanked the man and accepted his offer to reveal the location to me, which he did quite eagerly.
-In my logical mind, I figured I might as well try to find it since it was along the route in which I was travelling.
+In my logical mind, I figured I might as well try to find it since it was along the route in which I was traveling.

-It hardly took any time to get there, and although it was difficult and time consuming, I did eventually find the entrance concealed beneath a considerable amount of brush and foliage, just as the man said it would be.
+It hardly took any time to get there, and although it was difficult and time-consuming, I did eventually find the entrance concealed beneath a considerable amount of brush and foliage, just as the man said it would be.

 By that time in my life, I could have been considered a professional judged solely by the equipment I brought along.
-Within the large backpack I carried on my back, one would find a couple packs of glow sticks, a flashlight, provisions, water, a knife, and other miscellaneous objects useful for the exploration of such places.
+Within the large backpack I carried on my back, one would find a couple of packs of glow sticks, a flashlight, provisions, water, a knife, and other miscellaneous objects useful for the exploration of such places.
 Some might say that this was too much, but the old tunnels had a tendency to be dangerous and entirely devoid of light, making it only careful to bring such an array of things.